-#31 – Should a Metal Roof be Installed Over Battens?
+#31 – Should a metal roof be installed over battens?

-We frequently are asked whether metal roof should be installed on batten’s or direct to the roof deck.
+We are frequently asked if a metal roof should be installed on battens or direct to the roof deck.
 By design, some metal roofs must be installed over battens, some must never be installed over battens, and some can be installed over battens or over solid decking.

-Now, if your home’s existing shingles are pretty curled you could install text you metal roof such as a metal shingle, shake or tile directly over those curled shingles along with underlayment.
+Now, if your home’s existing shingles are pretty curled, you could install a metal roof in the form of a metal shingle, shake or tile directly over those curled shingles along with underlayment.
 You also could install a corrugated through-fastened metal roofing product and probably not have issues with that either.
 However, a true standing seam – especially one without any sort of striations or stiffening beads in the center of the panels – will probably show oil canning as the result of going over old shingles.
-In that case the old shingles should be removed or batten’s could be installed over those old shingles.
+In that case, the old shingles should be removed, or battens could be installed over those old shingles.

 Again if you have good attic ventilation and insulation, those things alone are very helpful and can be more than adequate for most homes.
 One thing to remember is that many of the products that are installed over battens have exposed fasteners.
 Those can be something many folks want to avoid.
 As a great option to the expense and bother of battens, there are concealed faster metal shingles, shakes, and tiles available.
-These products usually have an integral airspace or an insulated cavity between the metal and the roof deck.
+These products usually have integral airspace or an insulated cavity between the metal and the roof deck.
 This creates a thermal break which is very similar to a vertically seamed metal roof installed on battens.
 The dead air space in the hollow beneath these panels acts like the dead air space between two panels of glass in a thermal pane window.
-This blocks conductive heat transfer and helps keeps attics cooler during the summer.
+This blocks conductive heat transfer and helps keep attics cooler during the summer.

 Todd Miller has spent his entire career in the metal building products manufacturing industry.
 He is president of Isaiah Industries, an organization recognized as one of the world’s leading metal roofing manufacturers.
 Todd is currently Vice President of the MRA (Metal Roofing Association) and a Past Chair of MCA (Metal Construction Association).
 Through his website, he strives to raise the bar on standards and practices to provide property owners with the best possible products for successful roofing projects.